JSBmanD/docs/pages/activity-reports-analytics/ads-pre-install-analytics.md

 }
 ```

+[block:callout]
+{
+  "type": "info",
-!!! info "Multiple Partners Pre-Installing Your App"
+  "title": "Multiple Partners Pre-Installing Your App",
-	If multiple partners are pre-installing your mobile app, then you can create a partner-specific build of your app for distribution to each publishing partner (where each build includes different partner settings, respective to the particular partner).
-The partner-specific build is what the partner pre-installs onto the desired devices.
+  "body": "If multiple partners are pre-installing your mobile app, then you can create a partner-specific build of your app for distribution to each publishing partner (where each build includes different partner settings, respective to the particular partner).
+The partner-specific build is what the partner pre-installs onto the desired devices."
+}
+[/block]

 ### Read Pre-loaded Data from the Android system properties